-As an alternative, you can complete and return the hard copy Insurance Enrollment/Change Form to DERP within 30 days from when your DERP Pension Benefit becomes effective.
+As an alternative, you can complete and return the hard copy Health Insurance Election Form to DERP within 30 days from when your DERP Pension Benefit becomes effective.
 Visit DERP’s Forms page and expand the Health Insurance section for the enrollment forms.

 DERP’s annual Open Enrollment is the month of October.
 Open Enrollment is your opportunity to reflect on your needs and fine-tune your benefits package to match.
 Take this opportunity to think about the changes you have experienced in the past year or anticipate in the coming year and determine what plan(s) will best meet your needs.
 Any changes you make during Open Enrollment will be effective January 1 of the following year.

 To update your health insurance, log in to your MyDERP.org account and click the Insurance Enrollment button.

 A qualifying life event is a change in your situation that makes you eligible to update your health insurance outside of DERP’s annual Open Enrollment period.
 A qualifying life event includes: